samsrabin/CAM/doc/source/users_guide/atmospheric-configurations.rst

 -------------------------------------------------------------------------------

 There are several simpler configurations in which CAM can be run.
 These include:
+ - Generic adiabatic configuration (FADIAB)
- - Generic adiabatic simple model (FDABIP04)
+ - Specific adiabatic configuration (FDABIP04)
+ - Baroclinic wave with Kessler microphysics and terminator chemistry (FKESSLER)
  - Held-Suarez simple model (FHS94)
  - Moist Held-Suarez simple model (FTJ16)
  - Aquaplanet (QP and QS compsets)